-An antivirus program or VPN software can make web browsing a much more secure experience.
+An antivirus program or virtual private network (VPN) software can make web browsing a much more secure experience.
 However, these tools can unintentionally block some websites, even if they are completely secure.

+Important!
 The steps to disable your antivirus program depend on the program itself.
-If you’re not sure how to do it, make sure to read the software’s knowledge base or contact the support team.
+If you’re unsure how to do it, read the software’s knowledge base or contact the support team.

-For deactivating the VPN connection, follow the tutorials below:
+For deactivating a VPN connection, follow the instructions below: